axlemn/plot-.xyz/README.md

 After installation, run either

-    $ update_xyz FILENAME
+    $ update_xyz FILENAME [-n]

 or

     $ watch_for_xyz [/dir/to/watch]

-By default this watches your working directory.
+By default watch\_for\_xyz watches your working directory.
+Adding the -n flag to the end of update\_xyz will not run feff or ifeffit, only matplotlib.

 How to Obtain
 ===========